AllianceSoftware/alliance-platform-py/packages/ap-audit/docs/usage.rst

 For models with multi-table inheritance (eg. :code:`AdminProfile` inherits from :code:`User`) you must audit each model individually.
-For example if :code:`AdminProfile` wants to audit :code:`email` which is defined on :code:`User` then :meth:`~alliance_platform.audit.audit.create_audit_model_base` will throw an error if that field isn't audited on :code:`User`.
+For example if :code:`AdminProfile` wants to audit :code:`email` which is defined on :code:`User` then :meth:`~alliance_platform.audit.create_audit_model_base` will throw an error if that field isn't audited on :code:`User`.

 Under the hood changes to each model are tracked individually.
 So if a save would write to both tables then there will be 2 events written.
-The provided UI will show events from both tables when you call :meth:`~alliance_platform.audit.templatetags.audit.render_audit_list` on the descendant model.
+The provided UI will show events from both tables when you call :ttag:`render_audit_list` on the descendant model.

-Caution: while Audit module allows you to add the same manual event to multi table inheritance models, you should be careful on which instance to supply to :meth:`~alliance_platform.audit.audit.create_audit_event`.
+Caution: while Audit module allows you to add the same manual event to multi table inheritance models, you should be careful on which instance to supply to :meth:`~alliance_platform.audit.create_audit_event`.
 By default the instance supplied will always take the highest priority, then one of its parents will catch the event and log it there: there's no propagation.

 Managing Triggers